 Our children are the most important asset we will ever have.
-I deal with child custody suits on a daily basis, and the parents that are trying to figure out what the relationship after separation will be like when there is a child involved.
+Our team deals with child custody suits on a daily basis, and the parents that are trying to figure out what the relationship after separation will be like when there is a child involved.
 In Texas, Child Custody Suits fall in two formats – either as part of a Divorce or as an independent suit often referred to as a “SAPCR” or Suit Affecting the Parent Child Relationship.

 In Texas, the law refers to child custody as “conservatorship.”
 There is a presumption in the Texas Family Code that parents should be named as “Joint Managing Conservators.”
 This means that each parent has equal rights concerning the child such as the right to speak to teachers or get copies of medical records.
 There is only one right that must be given to a single conservator – the right to designate the primary residence of the child.
 This is what 99% of “custody” law suits are about.
 There is also an option, if the parents can agree, that no parent designates the primary residence of the child, and instead, the parties and child are subject to living within a certain area as long as the child is under the jurisdiction of the Court.

 If a parent desires, he or she may request that the Court appoint only one parent as the “Sole Managing Conservator” of the child.
 This does not terminate a parent’s rights, but it can limit them.
 In order to qualify for such a request, very specific facts must be present in your case.
 You should discuss your feelings and facts with us if you feel that the other parent’s rights should be limited for any reason.

 Visitation is probably the second most contested matter when it comes to children.
 In Texas, the legislature has put into law what is called the “Standard Possession Order.”
 This is the minimum reasonable amount of time the lawmakers believe a parent who does not designate the primary residence of the child should have.